 8. Do I covet the wardrobe of others, or do I genuinely rejoice when other girls are able to afford and purchase new clothing?

 9. When I attend an activity, do I sinfully compare myself with others, or do I ask God to show me whom to love and how to do it?

 10. Do I ever dress immodestly or with the intent of drawing attention to myself, or do I always dress in a manner that pleases God?

 ~Excerpt from Girl Talk

 How did you do?
-Carolyn shared that if most of your answers were yes to the first half of the quiz you have probably been sinfully striving after physical beauty for attention.
+Carolyn shared that if most of your answers were yes to the first half of the quiz, you have probably been sinfully striving after physical beauty for attention.

 At 52 years old I still sadly struggle with this.
 May we recognize our areas of weakness and confess them to the Lord.
 Ask Him to help us cultivate true beauty and give thanks for creating us in His image.
 God has determined what we will look like and we need to be grateful to him for our appearance.
-The beauty our culture esteems truly is fleeting.
-We will grow old and our outward beauty will fade but God’s inward beauty never fades.
-It grows more beautiful with each passing day that we learn to rely and trust in Him more and more.
+The beauty our culture esteems is fleeting.
+We will grow old, and our outward beauty will fade, but God's inward beauty never fades.
+It grows more beautiful with each passing day that we learn to rely upon and trust in Him more and more.